 In the display wall menu, you must set the screens to 2x2 and give each screen its position in the layout.
 When you have done this, you are done setting up your video wall.

 A Quick Tip: The OMNIplay3 media player lets you control when you can turn on and off in DatabeatOMNI.
 Feel free to check what happens when it turns off or you turn it off.
 Optimally, the screens should detect that the OMNIplay3 source is turned off and the screens should respond by turning off.
 When OMNIplay sources are turned on again, the screens should wake up automatically.

-I hope that you have learned something new :) If you are uncertain, contact the support team and they will help you with setting your video wall.
+I hope that you have learned something new :) If you are uncertain, contact the support team and they will help you with setting your digital display wall.